Ferennia25/portofolio_data_analysis/SPRING BOOT/digital-payment/README.md

 ### How to Run the Project
 1. Clone this repository
-2. Run ‘port java.sql’ in MySQL
+2. Run **‘port java.sql’** in MySQL
 3. Update database configuration in `application.properties`
-4. Run the project by running DigitalPaymentApplication directly on Intellij IDEA
+4. Run the project by running DigitalPaymentApplication directly on IntelliJ IDEA

 ### Future Improvements